skycoin/repo-info/README.md

 It's still a firm Work In Progress, and concrete suggestions for improvement in gathering or presentation are welcome!

+---

+For the moment metadata is scraped with the help of [repo-info tools](https://github.com/simelo/repo-info-tools) .
 We intend to make this as automated as possible in a near future.